Maine attractions and great places to visit on vacation

 Saco, ME, 04072

 Double the fun with an amusement park and a waterpark

 All at the same location: Saco, Maine.
 How efficient.
-This is the perfect place to gather together every branch of the family that has a kid or few, because as its name indicates, at Funtown Splashtown there is something for everyone.
+This is the perfect place to gather together every branch of the family that has a kid or few, because as its name indicates, at Funtown Splashtown USA there is something for everyone.
 It has the only wooden roller coaster in Maine as well as a steel one, if you’d like a smoother, swifter ride.
-A darkened dome contains the Scrambler, a ride accompanied by a light show and music.
+The Astrosphere, that contains the Scrambler ride accompanied by a light & sound show.
 In Cactus Canyon you ride in a mini-canoe, winding along a watery trough.
-Thunder Falls is the state’s longest and highest log flume ride, and Dragon’s Descent is the tallest thrill ride, taking passengers up and plunging them down several times.
+Thunder Falls is the state’s longest and highest log flume ride, and Dragon’s Descent is the tallest thrill ride, taking passengers up 220 feet and plunging them down several times.

 Rangeley Lakes Chamber of Commerce

 Maine's pristine Rangeley Lakes glisten like gems stretched out below 4,120 foot Saddleback Mountain.
 The quiet splendor of mountains and six major lakes plus hundreds of smaller lakes and ponds serves as a perfect setting for year-round activities.
 Trout and salmon fishing, boating, canoeing, walking and hiking trails, golf, brilliant fall colors, hunting, a superb snowmobile trail network, uncrowded alpine and nordic skiing, and special events lure the vacationer in all seasons.
 Varied accommodations and numerous shops and eateries serve visitors in a relaxed, friendly atmosphere.